 Oxidation for Chronic Fatigue Syndrome and Fibromyalgia

-It would not be an underestimation to say that the great majority of my naturopathic patients present with some form of fatigue and fibromyalgia type pain, in which they would like help from.
-It is a very common complaint even in cities such as Vancouver and Richmond, which have a relatively health conscious population.
-In many cases, the fatigue is a symptom of a coexisting disease.
+A large proportion of my naturopathic patients present with some form of fatigue and fibromyalgia type pain.
+It is a common complaint even in cities such as Vancouver and Richmond, which have a relatively health conscious population.
+In many cases, the fatigue may be a symptom of a coexisting condition.
 For example, fatigue is one of the many symptoms of diseases such as rheumatoid arthritis, anemia, hypothyroidism, congestive heart failure, and so forth.
-In fact, fatigue can be a symptom of almost every disease process.
-This is why a conventional workup, including history, examination, and when necessary, laboratory investigation, is necessary to rule out reasonably likely disease processes that may cause fatigue.
-In these cases, the fatigue is secondary, and will resolve when treatment for the primary condition has been successful.
+In fact, fatigue can be a symptom of many disease processes.
+This is why a conventional workup, including history, examination, and when necessary, laboratory investigation, is necessary to rule out other disease processes that may attribute to fatigue.
+In these cases, the fatigue is secondary, and will likely improve when treatment for the primary condition has been successful.

 The CDC in the US has given the following two criteria for a diagnosis of chronic fatigue syndrome:

 1. Unexplained, persistent fatigue that's not due to ongoing exertion, isn't substantially relieved by rest, is of new onset (not lifelong) and results in a significant reduction in previous levels of activity.